3D printed car: The future of the automotive industry

 Blade, the 3D printed car ready for production

-Divergent 3D, led by its CEO Kevin Czinger, unveiled a very interesting 3D printed car at the CES 2017.
+Divergent 3D, led by its CEO Kevin Czinger, unveiled a very interesting 3D printed sports car at the CES 2017.
 It’s the world’s first 3D printed car which is fully functional.
-One of the main innovations of Divergent’s 3D printed car is that it uses the “node” technique which involves 3D printing aluminum nodes and combining them with 3D printed carbon fibers, which results in a much lighter car but which is highly-resistant.
+One of the main innovations of Divergent’s 3D printed supercar is that it uses the “node” technique which involves 3D printing aluminum nodes and combining them with 3D printed carbon fibers, which results in a much lighter car but which is highly-resistant.
 The purpose of the project was to improve the sustainability of car manufacturing.
 The use of 3D printing in the factory helps them reduce emissions, produce a much lighter car, and waste less material.
 Their overall goal is to reduce the weight of a standard car by over 50% and the number of parts by over 75%, as explained by CEO Kevin Czinger.
 The car is currently at its prototype stage, so you’d better keep an eye on the next iterations!

 Building 3D printed car parts successfully: Our special tips

+We just showed you the coolest cars manufactured using 3D printing, are you now inspired to build your own project of 3D printed vehicle?
 For a successful 3D printed car parts project, here are a few tips we collected from our various customers working in the automotive field.

 First of all, you have to really think about the function of your 3D printed car part.
 This will help you choose the right material for your project, according to the technical specifications of your objects and to the mechanical properties of the material.
 If you’re using our online 3D printing service, you can find all of this information on our dedicated materials pages.